jrflynn3/odin-landing-page/README.md

 # odin-landing-page
-Building a basic landing page
+This project is intended to build a basic landing page using basic CSS and HTML learned so far.